CCTS Compliance Strategy for Indian Fertiliser Plants

 Which plants are covered and what the regulatory timeline looks like

-13 January 2026: Separate expansion notification adds petroleum refineries, petrochemicals, textiles, and secondary aluminium — bringing total obligated entities to 490.
-Fertiliser plants remain under the October 2025 notification.
+January 2026: Separate expansion notification adds secondary sectors, bringing total obligated entities to roughly 490.

-21 March 2026: ICM Portal formally launched.
-Obligated entities must register, submit monitoring plans, and file verified annual reports through this single portal.
+March 2026: ICM Portal formally launched.
+Obligated entities must register, submit monitoring plans, and prepare for verified annual reporting.

-June–July 2026: ACVA Form A deadline for FY2025-26 verified GHG emission data.
-Entities missing this deadline face Environmental Compensation in addition to any GEI shortfall penalty.
+June–July 2026 (Expected): ACVA Form A deadline for verified GHG emission data.
+Entities missing this deadline face regulatory friction in addition to potential GEI shortfall penalties.

-Penalty structure: Environmental Compensation for missing GEI target = 2× the average CCC price per tCO₂e shortfall, paid within 90 days of imposition by CPCB.
+Penalty structure: Environmental Compensation for missing GEI target = 2× the average CCC price per tCO₂e shortfall, payable to the designated adjudicating authority.

-The gate-to-gate scope of CCTS for fertiliser plants covers both Scope 1 direct emissions — from combustion of natural gas in reforming furnaces, secondary reformers, and utilities — and Scope 2 indirect emissions from purchased electricity.
-For gas-based ammonia-urea plants, Scope 1 dominates: the steam methane reforming process generates CO₂ both as a combustion by-product and as a process emission from the water-gas shift reaction.
-The CO₂ captured and used as a feedstock for urea synthesis is excluded from the GEI numerator under CCTS methodology, as it is utilised within the gate-to-gate boundary.
-This is an important point for compliance officers: the CO₂ that goes into urea does not count as an emission under CCTS.
-Only unabated CO₂ from reformer flue gas and utility combustion counts.
+The gate-to-gate scope of CCTS for gas-based ammonia-urea plants covers Scope 1 direct emissions — from combustion of natural gas in reforming furnaces and utilities — and Scope 2 indirect emissions from purchased grid electricity.
+The steam methane reforming process generates CO₂ both as a combustion by-product and as a process emission from the water-gas shift reaction.

 The Plant-Level Targets

-What the GEI schedule requires from India’s major ammonia-urea producers
+What the GEI trajectory requires from India’s major ammonia producers

-The CCTS GEI target for each fertiliser plant is expressed in tCO₂e per tonne of equivalent product output — defined for gas-based ammonia-urea plants as tCO₂e per tonne of urea.
-The sector-wide average emission intensity for Indian gas-based urea production runs at approximately 2.4 to 2.8 tCO₂e per tonne of urea, reflecting the steam methane reforming process at the efficiencies achieved by India’s mixed fleet of first-generation and revamped plants.
+The CCTS GEI target is expressed in tCO₂e per tonne of equivalent product output.
+The sector-wide average emission intensity for Indian gas-based urea production runs at approximately 2.4 to 2.8 tCO₂e per tonne of urea.
 Older plants from the 1970s and 1980s operating above 3.0 tCO₂e per tonne are at the high end; newer revamped units using energy integration and process heat recovery operate at 2.2 to 2.5 tCO₂e per tonne.

 Three observations from this pattern are analytically significant.
-First, Chambal Gadepan and NFL Vijaipur — both operating modern, energy-integrated plants — are positioned below the trajectory midpoint and are likely to be natural CCC sellers in FY2025-26, provided they have maintained their energy efficiency programmes through the LNG supply disruption.
-Second, the older PSU plants — RCF Trombay, NFL Nangal, NFL Bathinda — face the largest absolute GEI reductions and are structurally at buyer risk unless they implement capex programmes.
-Third, the LNG supply disruption from the West Asia war has introduced an operational wildcard: plants rationing gas feedstock and running at 60 to 70 percent capacity (as reported in March 2026) may have lower absolute emissions but may also have reduced output, making the tCO₂e per tonne calculation — which is intensity-based, not absolute — sensitive to utilisation rate.
-A plant that reduces output by 30 percent while simultaneously reducing emissions by 25 percent could see its GEI worsen, not improve.
+First, modern, energy-integrated plants are positioned below the trajectory midpoint and are likely to be natural CCC sellers, provided they maintain their energy efficiency programmes.
+Second, older PSU plants face the largest absolute GEI reductions and are structurally at buyer risk unless they implement rapid capex programmes.
+Third, acute LNG supply disruptions introduce an operational wildcard: if plants run at 60 to 70 percent capacity to ration gas, they may have lower absolute emissions but reduced output.
+Because the target is intensity-based, running inefficiently at low capacities could actually worsen a plant’s GEI.

 The Five Abatement Levers

-Ranked by financial return per tonne of CO₂e reduced — at current gas and CCC prices
+Ranked by financial return per tonne of CO₂e reduced — at current gas and CCC scenario prices

 01